Supplying an Expanded Nuclear Future

 In the aftermath of the Fukushima disaster, many reactor projects worldwide have been delayed, and in some cases, new reactors have been cancelled.
 The reduction in demand stemming from the Fukushima accident essentially negates much of the reduction in supply resulting from the end of the U.S.-Russia HEU deal next year.
 Inventories are currently playing a larger role in the near term as some reactors have shutdown permanently while others are being kept offline temporarily to address safety concerns.

 Given current downward pressure on U3O8 prices, planned production and exploration are being delayed/deferred until inventories are absorbed.
 To the extent that production growth stalls, this sets up for a potentially volatile second half of this decade since uranium demand is projected to recover rapidly with China’s nuclear generation expanding at a rapid rate and new countries, such as the U.A.E. and Saudi Arabia, advancing their nuclear power programs.
-Additionally, HEU feed material will not be available as a backstop should any production disruptions occur.
+Additionally, HEU feed material is no longer available as a backstop should any production disruptions occur.

 There is also the complex economic, environmental, strategic and geopolitical issues facing various uranium projects over the next 10 years, which must be understood and risks evaluated by buyers to protect themselves in the future.